Commercial Refrigerator and Freezer Interior Material: Stainless Steel vs Aluminum

 Why this matters

 Health inspectors and experienced operators consistently trust stainless steel surfaces.
 In many commercial kitchens, stainless interiors are expected even at value price points.
-Appearance and hygiene confidence play a role in inspections and day-to-day operations.
+Appearance and hygiene confidence affect inspections, daily operations, and staff behavior.

 Why this matters

 Small movements repeated over thousands of cooling cycles add up.
-Stainless steel helps preserve cabinet strength and insulation performance over the long term.
+Stainless steel interior construction helps preserve cabinet strength, insulation performance, and structural integrity throughout the service life of the unit.

 Weight and Cost Trade-Offs